Competencies

 2026

-• DOS Announces No Routine Visa Processing in Beirut.
-On February 23, 2026, the Department of State announced that "Routine visa processing is not currently available" at the U.S. embassy in Beirut, Lebanon.
-See the travel.state.gov news alert.
+• DOS Announces No Routine Visa Processing in Several Posts.
+On February 23, 2026, the Department of State (DOS) announced that "Routine visa processing is not currently available" at the following consular posts: Israel (Jerusalem and Tel Aviv) and Lebanon (Beirut).
+Other embassies or consular offices may be closed on a situational basis, for example, in Saudi Arabia, Kuwait, Pakistan.
+See NAFSA's page.

 • DOL Rulemaking on Wage Protections in the H-1B and PERM Programs.
 On February 20, 2026 the Office of Management and Budget (OMB) completed its review of a Department of Labor (DOL) Employment and Training Administration (ETA) proposed rule titled "Improving Wage Protections for H-1B and PERM Employment in the United States."
 The details of the proposal are not available but it is expected that DOL plans to revise the methodology used to determine prevailing wages in the H-1 B, H-1B1, E-3 and PERM programs to address what the administration asserts to be the current system's undercutting of the wages of U.S. workers.
 See NAFSA's page.